tweag/haskell-training/material/persistence.md

 ---

-The compiler is signalling us that we are missing a `DBEq` instance on `QuestionnaireId`, which is needed to compare fields for equality.
+The compiler is signalling us that we are missing a `DBEq` instance on `Id Questionnaire`, which is needed to compare fields for equality.

-Actually, let's add it to all the `Id`s type we introduced.

 ```haskell
   deriving newtype (DBType, DBEq)